If it feels impossible to get a grip on your house (and your life) because you’re just too busy, here’s how to get organized when you don’t have time.

 Make a list of all the meals you regularly make.
 Then scribble out everything necessary for each one.
 Including spices and if you need foil or parchment to make it.

-Write down at least one meal for which all the ingredients that can be frozen and/or are shelf stable.
+Write down at least one meal for which all the ingredients can be frozen and/or are shelf stable.
 Like spaghetti.
+Or even Hamburger Helper.